1HPdhruv/1HPdhruv/README.md

 - 👋 Hi, I’m Dhruv Mishra
-- 👀 I’m interested in St. Xavier's School,Bokaro
+- 👀 I’m interested in Technical University of Munich , Germany
 - 🌱 I’m currently learning Java and JavaScript
 - 💞️ I’m looking to collaborate on Web and graphics designing
 - 📫 How to reach me t.me/inferno_6_9